 - networking opportunities

 Additional support may be provided by MDE-LIO’s educational consultants.

 How to Request Support

 Support from the MDE-LIO Support Team can be requested by any Michigan TVI, TCVI, or COMS who meets the criteria above.

-- Fill out and sign the New TVI/TCVI and O&M Specialist Support Request [PDF].
+- Fill out and sign the New TVI/TCVI and O&M Specialist Support Request Form [PDF].

 - MDE-LIO will approve or deny the request.

 - If the request is approved, the requester’s administrator will be required to sign and submit a separate approval form.

 - The requester will then be paired with a Support Team member.

 Benefits for School Districts and Administrators

 - Professional expertise increases as new VI professionals are guided to:

-- Locate educational resources and materials that are free to districts for eligible students
+- access free educational resources and materials for districts with eligible students

 - use additional MDE-LIO services

 - learn about statewide family engagement activities and events

-- Support is provided for assessments, instructional strategies, and all areas of the expanded core curriculum
+- Support is provided for assessments, instructional strategies, and the expanded core curriculum.

-- The program provides an opportunity to gain a thorough understanding of Michigan processes, policies, and procedures for evaluating and serving students who are BVI
+- The program provides an opportunity to gain a thorough understanding of Michigan policies, procedures, and practices for evaluating and serving students who are BVI.

 Benefits for Students and Families

-- Instruction provided to students using best practices in braille, assistive technology, independent living skills, and career education
+- Instruction is provided to students using best practices in braille, assistive technology, independent living skills, and career education.

-- Services offered in a universally designed manner to meet unique learner needs, including students with neurological visual impairments
+- Services are offered in a universally designed way to meet unique learner needs, including students with neurological visual impairments.

 Support Team Members

 The MDE-LIO Support Team includes experienced TVIs, TCVIs, and COMS in Michigan.
 MDE-LIO has vetted each member based on a specific set of criteria to ensure quality support.

 Lynn Pensari, Ed.S., VI Project Consultant

 Lynn received her BA in Special Education – Visual Impairment and Elementary Education from Illinois State University.
 She attended Stephen F. Austin State University to become a certified orientation and mobility specialist.
 Lynn has an MA from Eastern Michigan University in Educational Leadership and an Educational Specialist in Early Childhood – Special Education from Wayne State University.